pneumonia

-The respiratory disease known as pneumonia is characterised by inflammation of one or both of the lungs’ alveoli or air sacs.
+The acute respiratory disease known as pneumonia is characterized by inflammation of one or both of the lungs’ alveoli or air sacs.
 These sacs have the potential to fill with pus or fluid, resulting in symptoms that can be anything from minor to fatal.
 Comprehending the signs and origins of pneumonia is essential for efficient avoidance, prompt identification, and suitable intervention.

 Pneumonia can cause minor to severe symptoms, depending on the type of germ causing the infection, the patient’s age, and general health.